-The constraints of the IEM format have meant that fidelity has lagged behind that of traditional headphones.
+The constraints of the in-ear monitor format have meant that fidelity has lagged behind that of traditional headphones.

 Audio-Technica has taken this as a challenge and with its flagship E70 model deliver a triple driver (low/mid/high) earpiece, weighing in at just 9g.